Simplicity and tracial weights on non-unital reduced crossed products: Introduction

-The existence of non-discrete \Cs-simple groups was a longstanding open problem (see \cite{Har85} and \cite{Har}, Question 5).
-However recently such groups were constructed in \cite{Suzsim}, \cite{Suz}\footnote{We note that the solution of the problem was originally claimed in \cite{Rau}.
+The existence of non-discrete \Cs-simple groups was a longstanding open problem explicitly asked by de la Harpe (see \cite{Har85} and \cite{Har}, Question 5).
+Recently such groups were constructed in \cite{Suzsim}, \cite{Suz}\footnote{We note that the solution of the problem was originally claimed in \cite{Rau}.
 However it turned out that the arguments in \cite{Rau} contain a fatal flaw.
 See the erratum \cite{Rau2} for details.}.
-Note that unimodular \Cs-simple groups given there also have the unique trace property. \Cs-simplicity and the unique trace property of non-discrete groups are still quite mysterious.
+Note that all unimodular \Cs-simple groups given there also have the unique trace property. \Cs-simplicity and the unique trace property of non-discrete groups are still quite mysterious.
 We believe that Main Theorem \ref{MThm:lcg} sheds a new light on these properties.